Meghana-N-03/PronounceRight/Feedback.md

 ## Conclusion
 **PronounceRight** stands out as a cutting-edge solution poised to revolutionize pronunciation training.
-Its innovative approach, combining BiLSTM models with Edit Distance algorithms, sets it apart as a highly accurate and effective tool.
+Its innovative approach, utilizing BiLSTM models, sets it apart as a highly accurate and effective tool.

 With a few key enhancements, the system can cater to a broader audience and establish itself as an indispensable resource for language learners, educators, and speech therapists worldwide.